Do You Have to Pay to Adopt a Child?

 Where does the money actually go?
 How do you pay for an adoption?

-Rather than handle this directly, you will send the adoption fees to your agency, which will ensure the correct distribution of funds.
-In this regard, it is always important to work with an adoption agency that is fully licensed, which ensures that the adoption process will be held to the highest ethical and legal standards.
+Rather than handle this directly, you will send the adoption fees to your agency.
+The agency will establish the correct distribution of funds.
+In this regard, you should work with an adoption agency that is fully licensed.
+They will ensure that your adoption process will be held to the highest ethical and legal standards.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.